Shack Stack

 The sculpture is an abstraction – a precariously stacked tower of improvised garden sheds, a common British allotment feature, which was often constructed of reused and found materials.

+By casting this temporary structure into a permanent installation, Wilson sought to change the impermanent into the monumental.
 The architectural references of the sculpture highlight the changing cycles of the Grosvenor Dock – through reuse, redundancy and renewal.

 Wilson’s proposal was selected from a competition and delivered as part of the Westminster public art programme.